-The fees are detailed in our Schedule of Fees and Charges.
-You can request an estimate of fees at any time.
+Our Schedule of Fees and Charges contain a breakdown of costs and you can request an estimate of fees at any time.

 Fees and Charges

-Discount Regulations, which came into effect in 2010, provide a discount of 1% per day (up to a maximum of 50%) to applications which are not processed within the timeframes set in legislation, if we are responsible for the delay.
+Discount Regulations, which came into effect in 2010, provide a discount of 1% per day (up to a maximum of 50%) to applications which are not processed within the timeframes, if we are responsible for the delay.

 The regulations only apply to consent applications lodged on or after 31 July 2010 and are not applied retrospectively to applications before that date.